Low Income Water Assistance Program (LIWAP)

 The Renters' Tax Credit Program is a plan that provides property tax credits for renters who meet certain requirements.
 The plan was modeled after and designed to be similar in principle to the Homeowners' Tax Credit Program, which is known to many as the Circuit Breaker Program.
 The concept rests on the reasoning that renters indirectly pay property taxes as part of their rent and thus should have some protection, as do homeowners.
 The Homeowners Property Tax Program allows credits against the homeowner's property tax bill if the property taxes exceed a fixed percentage of the person's gross income.
 The program sets a limit on the amount of property taxes any homeowner must pay based upon his or her income.

 In partnership with the Baltimore CASH Campaign, our tax program offers free tax preparation and counseling for taxpayers who qualify.
 This service is available to low to moderate income families who cannot afford to have them completed professionally.
 Assistance in applying to various tax credits, such as EITC, is also provided.
-Last year, CAP provided free tax preparation for 2,559 residents with an agency-wide return of $4,875,936.

 Eat Healthy, Shop Smart Workshops